UBC-MDS/522_group_38/CONTRIBUTING.md

 ### Fixing typos

-Minor changes like fixing typos or grammatical errors in the documentation can be made directly using the GitHub web interface.
+If you are a project contributor, changes like fixing typos or grammatical errors in the documentation can be made directly using the GitHub web interface.
 Ensure you make changes to the appropriate source file.